 Who is qualified to design a passive house for me?

 Superdraft tip: Here in Australia, passive design houses have a heat recovery ventilation system which replaces stale air with fresh, filtered, and temperature controlled air.
 This system makes the passive house suitable for both chilly and warm regions of the country.
-Your chosen architect should know about this and how to install it in your house.
+Your chosen designer should know about this and how to install it in your house.

 A solar passive home faces the north or northeast direction, with windows strategically positioned to perfectly warm the house during winter.
 In summer, you can open the windows to allow cross-ventilation.